Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-kit.rst

 Backing up
 ----------

-We recommend creating fresh backups of your 0.2.x services before getting started with you upgrade kit.
+We recommend creating fresh backups of your 0.2.x services before getting started with your upgrade kit.

 *Please don't use the microSD card we sent you as a backup device!*